dsccommunity/xPSDesiredStateConfiguration/README.md

     * Fixed bug with Get-TargetResource returning StartupType 'Auto' instead of 'Automatic'.
     * Converted to HQRM standards.
     * Removed obfuscation of exception in Get-Win32ServiceObject function.
+    * Fixed bug where service start mode would be set to auto when it already was set to auto.
+    * Fixed error message content when start mode can not be changed.

 ### 3.13.0.0